jhollist/pancake/README.md

 Mix wet, mix dry, mix together but don't over mix.
 We aren't making bread!

 Cook up!
-I use a cast iron griddle, dry.
+I use a cast iron griddle, dry set at medium or just under.
 Never sticks!
+Trick is to have them cook slow enough that when both sides are nice and golden that the insides are cooked through.
+For me this is usually 2-3 minutes per side.
+When you start to see lots of bubbles popping on the top that first side should be done.

 Makes 12-14 3-4 inch diameter pancakes.